-- 3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): - Yes.
-Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).
 Specify the types of contracted entities and briefly describe the functions that they perform.
 Complete Items A-5 and A-6.: Division of DD has a statewide contract for Fiscal Management Services that provide administrative functions to support individuals who self-direct services.
 This is the only contract entity that provides administrative services to waiver participants.
-The contractor's responsibilities are specifically related to processing payroll and reporting and paying related taxes - No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).
+The contractor's responsibilities are specifically related to processing payroll and reporting and paying related taxes and is not responsible for any functions listed in A-7.

+No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).